 Hunting with bow sights can make your shots more accurate and enhance your chances of being able to take down the target successfully.
-So it’s very important and absolutely necessary that you hone your bow hunting skills in terms of being able to tell the approximate distance between the target and
+So it’s very important and absolutely necessary that you hone your bow hunting skills in terms of being able to tell the approximate distance between the target and your standing point.

 Because once you can do this quite easily, there’s nothing stopping you from making the most of a bow sight.
 In the end, all that will be left to do is line up the sight pin on point and simply release the arrow.

 Read more about the traditional method versus the modern method of hunting with a bow.